 MULTI-VENDOR NETWORKS: CISCO SEES MEGA COMPETITION

 In 2010, we saw HP and Juniper Networks emerge as robust competitors to Cisco's dominant market position in the networking world.
 Juniper first turned its attention to enterprise networks a couple of years ago, when it launched its portfolio of EX Ethernet switches and its well-regarded Junos operating system.
 HP made its big move in 2009 by acquiring 3Com and its broad portfolio of H3C enterprise networking products.
-HP laid out its road map for
+HP laid out its road map for integrating 3Com into its existing ProCurve networking product line this past spring, drawing good reviews.

 In 2010, Juniper’s and HP's efforts at competing with Cisco head-on coalesced into real traction, with analysts and consultants wholeheartedly recommending for the first time that enterprises give serious consideration to HP and Juniper as alternatives to Cisco in the data center and the campus LAN.